 Vijayakumaran asked his client what he needed, and the response was clear — space.
 In his case, that meant attending a traditional mourning ceremony during the day but spending time alone by the lake at night.

-Though boundaries aren’t always received well, they are necessary, adds Shahaa Kakar, a Vancouver-based grief counsellor.
+Though boundaries aren’t always received well, they are necessary, adds Shahaa Kakar, a Vancouver-based grief counselor.
 Checking in with yourself is crucial, especially for second-gen, she adds, since we are “primed” to conform as a result of the pressure to be a good daughter or son.
 The idea of being “good” is often seen as fulfilling other people’s wishes — parents, extending family — for how to act, mourn, what to study, or who to marry, something I have always felt.

 Honest conversations can help relatives understand you aren’t rejecting them — or your culture.
 Kakar says to express your boundaries clearly and empathetically with statements like: “I'm finding that I need more alone time than usual,” or “I appreciate your offer to come over, but I'm not ready for that — I’ll let you know when I am.”
 Avoid phrases that might come across as an attack like, “I'm fine if you don't come over.”

 Other ways to create space for yourself include letting your family know that you might not always answer their calls but appreciate their concern.
 Sharing details of a loved one's death can be emotionally exhausting, she adds, so consider telling people, “It’s too much to talk about right now.”
-You can also honour your family and culture without immersing yourself in tradition by sending flowers, cooking together, creating a family album, attending a memorial for a shorter time, or meeting family members individually, says Vijayakumaran.
+You can also honor your family and culture without immersing yourself in tradition by sending flowers, cooking together, creating a family album, attending a memorial for a shorter time, or meeting family members individually, says Vijayakumaran.

 For me, that meant spending time with my brother and his kids to show I cared, and texting with cousins — eventually.
 I also cherry-picked traditions that involved minimal family interaction: I wore black for 40 days, gave up food like sweets and meat that signify happy times, and fasted 15 days for my father's eternal peace.